 Orvis | Pro Wading Jacket | Suntec® soft-shell with insulation |

-- Why They Excel:
+Why They Excel:

-- Orvis: Soft‑shell flexibility with windproof membrane.
+- Orvis: Soft-shell flexibility complements a windproof membrane.

 4.4 Wet & Monsoon-Prone: Gill, Simms, Patagonia